scaleapi/nucleus-python-client/references/README.md

 Helper functions for batching uploads.
 Invoke these functions through the run_batching.py script, or use them in your own code.

+Use the use_notebook argument to toggle between command line and ipython notebook versions of the tqdm progress bar.

 ### run_batching.py
 Supports uploading dataset items or annotations in batch, using command line arguments.